How Did Saint Michael Die? The Archangel and the Question of Mortality

 Understanding the Nature of Angels in Religious Texts

 Different theological interpretations exist regarding angelic nature.
 Some perspectives suggest angels are purely spiritual beings without physical bodies, existing outside the constraints of time and space as we understand them.
-Others suggest a more complex nature, perhaps possessing a spiritual form that can manifest in physical appearances.
+But others suggest a more complex nature, perhaps possessing a spiritual form that can manifest in physical appearances.
 Regardless of the specific interpretation, the common thread is that angels are not subject to the same limitations as human beings, including mortality.

 Saint Michael in Religious Texts and Traditions: A Warrior Archangel

 Saint Michael's prominent role in religious texts solidifies his image as an immortal being.
 He's often portrayed as a warrior archangel, battling against Satan and his demonic forces.
-In the Book of Revelation, Michael leads a celestial army against the dragon (Satan), ultimately triumphing and casting him out of heaven.
+But in the Book of Revelation, Michael leads a celestial army against the dragon (Satan), ultimately triumphing and casting him out of heaven.
 This depiction emphasizes Michael's power and his eternal struggle against evil, suggesting an existence beyond the limitations of a mortal lifespan.

 In various traditions, including Christianity, Islam, and Judaism, Michael is revered as a protector and a powerful advocate.
+These roles further reinforce the image of an immortal being, capable of consistently intervening in the affairs of humanity throughout history.
 He's associated with justice, righteousness, and the defense of God's people.
-These roles further reinforce the image of an immortal being, capable of consistently intervening in the affairs of humanity throughout history.
 The very notion of his death contradicts his essential role as a protector and a force for good, eternally vigilant against evil.

 Artistic Representations and Cultural Interpretations

 Artistic depictions of Saint Michael throughout history consistently portray him as an immortal being.
+These representations visually reinforce the theological understanding of Michael as a powerful, immortal figure whose existence transcends the limitations of human life.
 He is often shown in battle, wielding a sword or spear, vanquishing demonic forces.
-These representations visually reinforce the theological understanding of Michael as a powerful, immortal figure whose existence transcends the limitations of human life.
 The lack of any artistic representation depicting his death speaks volumes about the ingrained perception of his immortality within religious and cultural traditions.

 The widespread reverence for Saint Michael across centuries and cultures further points to a consistent understanding of his immortal nature.
 He remains a potent symbol of faith, hope, and protection, an unwavering force against evil.
 If he were mortal, his influence and significance would be drastically diminished.
 His continued presence in religious iconography and popular culture underscores his enduring status as an immortal entity.